 - This increase in population and the growth of London combined with the struggles of the poor placed wealthy idle men in close proximity to the poor – creating an ideal situation for the flourishing of prostitution.

 Sexual ideas of the time – Church views on sex for procreation only – helped to create the idea of the angel of the house

 - The “Angel of the House” was not expected to perform acts that were sexually gratifying for herself or her partner.
-She was expected to be a sexless ministering angel and to know nothing except what it good.
+She was expected to be a sexless ministering angel and to know nothing except what was good.
 Sex, according to Victorian clergymen, was only for procreation; and therefore, they condemned any type of extramarital or non-procreative sex.
 A Victorian female’s sexual appetite should have been negligible and unnatural.
 Women did not have sex for pleasure, but to procreate.
 Sexual excitement was viewed as dangerous to the heart and nervous system; however, sex within marriage was less dangerous due to its infrequency and familiarity.
 This “angel of the house” mentality did not really extend to the lower classes; therefore, upper class gentlemen of means often sought out prostitutes for sexual gratification they could not expect from their “angels” at home.